-- 120 "Blue Jeans and Country Dreams" Arrangement using brown, whites, and gold - 121 "Horn" Arraignment using flora under 3" in diameter. - 122 "Flank Cinch" Arraignment using white, blue, red, and green flora. - 123 "Cantle" Arrangement using at least 3 different colored flora - 124 "Stirrup" Put together an arrangement with at least 3 different sized blossoms in front of the superintendent in two minutes.
+- 120 "Back in the Saddle" Arrangement using brown, whites, and golds - 121 "Horn" Arraignment using flora under 3" in diameter. - 122 "Flank Cinch" Arraignment using white, blue, red, and green flora. - 123 "Cantle" Arrangement using at least 3 different colored flora - 124 "Stirrup" Put together an arrangement with at least 3 different sized blossoms in front of the superintendent in two minutes.